mnhock/swcs/README.md

 - Overview of Principles, Best Practices and Code Smells
 - Compliance and verification of Java code conventions
 - Static software testing, especially review techniques and static program analysis
-- Ensure software quality with tools such as SonarQube, PMD, SpotBugs and Checkstyle
+- Ensure software quality with tools such as SonarQube, PMD, SpotBugs, Checkstyle and ArchUnit
 - Software tests with JUnit and Mockito
 - Checking the test coverage (code coverage)
 - CI/CD